cgamboasanabria/Website/content/en/authors/admin/_index.md

 - Visitors
 ---

-Born in San José, Costa Rica, in 1989, César Gamboa is a Statistician who graduated from the School of Statistics of the University of Costa Rica.
-Professor of Probability and Statistics, in addition to programming in the R language, is also a demographic researcher dedicated to algorithms for optimization and analysis through computer simulations.

-He is recognized for his capacity for statistical analysis,  software, and programming languages management for data analysis such as R, Python, and Git.
-Versatile for the automation of processes through specialized algorithms, analytical and mathematical capacity, and the ability for self-taught learning.
+Master's degree in Statistics from the University of Costa Rica.
+Data scientist with experience in demographic research, political science, banking, and finance.
+College professor since 2018.
+Private consultant for entities such as the Population Division of the United Nations (UNFPA) and UNICEF.
+Proficient in programming languages such as Python and R, as well as tools like SQL, Tableau, and version control using Git.
+Developer of R packages dCUR for dimensionality reduction, and popstudy, for time series analysis and other methods used in demographic estimates, both available on CRAN.